Haunted Independence, Missouri

 Old Jackson County, Missouri Jail

 This old jail, built in 1859, included 12 limestone jail cells and an adjoining Marshal’s House.
-The dungeon-like cells housed thousands of prisoners, including Frank James and William Clark Quantrill of Quantrill’s Raiders, from the time it opened in 1850 until it closed in 1933.
+From its opening in 1850 until its closure in 1933, the dungeon-like cells housed thousands of prisoners, including Frank James and William Clark Quantrill of Quantrill’s Raiders.

-In 1863, the jail housed many women and children accused of harboring Missouri guerilla forces during the Civil War.
+In 1863, the jail housed many women and children accused of harboring Missouri guerrilla forces during the Civil War.

 Independence Missouri Jail Interior

-Reportedly, one of the first cells, as you enter the old jail, is thoroughly haunted.
-Staff and visitors describe a feeling of nausea and chills and hearing the sound of footsteps, growls, and gasps.
+Reportedly, one of the first cells as you enter the old jail is thoroughly haunted.
+Staff and visitors describe feeling nauseous and experiencing chills, as well as hearing the sounds of footsteps, growls, and gasps.
 Others have reported seeing a man in blue in this cell.

 There are two theories of who haunts the jail.
 One is of Marshall Jim Knowles, who lived in the adjoining Marshal’s house.
-During the Civil War, Knowles lost his life trying to settle a fight between two prisoners with opposing sentiments regarding the war.
+During the Civil War, Knowles lost his life while attempting to settle a dispute between two prisoners with opposing views on the war.
 Others say a deputy marshal who was killed during a jailbreak in June of 1866 haunts the jail.

-On our visit to the old jail, there was undoubtedly an ominous perception as we entered the jail that passed as quickly as it appeared when we exited those old stone walls.
+On our visit to the old jail, there was undoubtedly an ominous feeling as we entered, which passed as quickly as it appeared when we exited those old stone walls.

 The jail is now operated as a museum located in Independence Square at 217 N. Main Street.
 The jail and the Marshal’s Home have been painstakingly restored, and self-guided tours are available from March through October.